Sonos Ace Wireless Headphones vs Audio-Technica ATH-M50xBT2 (Black)

 Who should buy each?

-Choose the Sonos Ace Wireless Headphones if: you want high-fidelity sound with aptX™ Lossless, need ANC for a quiet environment, or want to seamlessly swap audio from Sonos soundbars.
+Choose the Sonos Ace Wireless Headphones if: you want seamless TV connectivity, enjoy high-fidelity sound for movies, or prioritize advanced noise cancellation.
 (11.01 oz weight)

-Choose the Audio-Technica ATH-M50xBT2 (Black) if: you prioritize long battery life for extended listening, need a lightweight option for travel, or want a more budget-friendly choice without sacrificing sound quality.
+Choose the Audio-Technica ATH-M50xBT2 (Black) if: you need long battery life for extended usage, want high-resolution audio support, or prefer a more budget-friendly option.
 (10.83 oz weight)

 Conclusion